 You can meet your friends to go with them on a walk or a run.
 If you do that with your friend, he can motivate you and you can motivate him.
 So, with this trick you can get better results.

-Your Friend can also remind you of your sports meetings so you can’t forget it and come in a routine to stay active.
+Your friend can also remind you of your sports meetings so you can’t forget it and develop a routine to stay active.

 Join a Club!

 There are many clubs in Graz.
 You only have to choose a sport you are interested in.
 For example swimming or soccer.
-When you are in a club you will get a trainer who can correct you if you do something wrong.
+When you are in a club you will get a trainer, who can correct you if you do something wrong.
 That is the advantage of a club.
 The disadvantage is, in a club you can’t change the time of your trainings.
-So, if you have school longer you maybe cannot go to the training and this could be a big problem.
+So, if you have school longer you might not be able go to the training and this could be a big problem.

 YouTube can also help you!

-Everybody should know YouTube and there you can find also creators who are showing sports content.
+Everybody should know YouTube and there you can find also creators who produce sports content.
 These youtubers can give you tips and also motivate you with their videos.
-The workouts form these people are free end easy to understand, so everyone can do them at home.
-But the biggest advantage at YouTube are the rebate codes from the youtubers.
+The workouts from these people are free end easy to understand, so everyone can do them at home.
+But the biggest advantage of YouTube are the discount codes from the youtubers.
 With those you get for example 10% discount on equipment that you need for the training at home.

 I hope that this article could help you with the start of your sporty